Object-level queries (Get)

 try:

-questions = client.collections.get("JeopardyQuestion").with_consistency_level(consistency_level=wvc.config.ConsistencyLevel.QUORUM)
+questions = client.collections.use("JeopardyQuestion").with_consistency_level(consistency_level=wvc.config.ConsistencyLevel.QUORUM)

 response = collection.query.fetch_objects()